Ava DuVernay: 2010–2013: Film debut and breakthrough

-DuVernay directed Selma, a $20 million budget dramatic film, which is relatively low for a film of this caliber, about the Rev. Dr. Martin Luther King Jr., President Lyndon B. Johnson, and the 1965 Selma to Montgomery march for voting rights.
+DuVernay directed Selma, a $20 million budget dramatic film about Martin Luther King Jr., President Lyndon B. Johnson, and the 1965 Selma to Montgomery march for voting rights.
 The movie, produced by Plan B Entertainment, was released on December 25, 2014, to critical acclaim.
 DuVernay in an interview at Indiana University stated that Selma would be "the first major feature film in theaters that has anything to do with King's essential character" making it a historical landmark in the history of biopics.
 She made uncredited re-writes of most of the original screenplay by Paul Webb in order to emphasize King and the people of Selma as central figures.
-In an October 2020 interview on The Carlos Watson Show, DuVernay claimed that she, not Webb, was the principal writer, saying that the biggest mistake of her career was allowing Paul Webb "to take credit for writing Selma when I wrote it.
+In an October 2020 interview on The Carlos Watson Show, DuVernay claimed that she, not Webb, was the principal writer, saying that the biggest mistake of her career was allowing Webb "to take credit for writing Selma when I wrote it.
 In response to criticism by some historians and media sources who accused her of irresponsibly rewriting history to portray her own agenda, DuVernay said that the film is "not a documentary.
 I'm not a historian.
-I'm a storyteller".
+I'm a storyteller."

 The film was nominated for Best Picture and Best Original Song, but not Best Director, at the 2014 Academy Awards.
 The lack of diversity among the Oscar nominations for 2014 was the subject of much press, especially on Twitter.
 This film was the only one directed by a person of color that was nominated for the 87th Academy Awards.
 The award for Best Original Song went to "Glory" from Selma.
 DuVernay said that she had not expected to be nominated as director, so the omission did not really bother her, but she was disappointed that actor David Oyelowo, who portrayed King, was not nominated as Best Actor.
 She said that the obstacles to people of color being represented in the Academy Awards were systemic.